-This document describes the functionality of the SMC, which is a web based interface to the OA&M Framework.
+This document describes the functionality of the System Management Console (SMC), which is a web-based interface for the OA&M Framework.
 The SMC is written in JSP/Java and runs with the Tomcat application server.
 For more information about Tomcat please visit http://jakarta.apache.org/tomcat/index.html.